Louis Vuitton Launches New LV Trainer Sneaker Exclusively For Online Sale

 What’s the price of Louis Vuitton LV Trainer Sneakers and where can you buy them online?

-Louis Vuitton’s digital exclusive LV Trainer Sneaker in green, priced at INR 1.24 lakhs, is currently available for sale only on the brand’s website.
+Louis Vuitton’s digital exclusive LV Trainer Sneaker in green, priced at HKD 11,500, is currently available for sale only on the brand’s website.

 (Hero and feature image credit: Courtesy Louis Vuitton)